-Midsummer, also known as St John's Day, is a beloved holiday celebrated by both young and old involving all the family.
-Many families build a small bonfire in their own garden and host a barbeque.
+Midsummer, also known as St John's Day, is a beloved holiday celebrated by both young and old, involving all of the family.
+Many families build a small bonfire in their own back yard and host a barbeque.
 To villagers, this holiday means the end of farm spring sowing and the beginning of summer hay-making.
 In Estonian language, Jaanipäev means Jaan’s day.
 There is a tradition to count how many men named Jaan came to the party.

 Local dance groups, choirs, and ensembles give concerts at jaani bonfires in Tallinn.
 One more tradition is to jump over the fire.
 This is believed to protect from wicked spirits and give strength and faith.
 This is a magical night when lots of miracles may happen and even treasures can be found.